fastlane/docs/docs/actions/import_from_git.md

   `dependencies` | The array of additional Fastfiles in the repository | `[]` `path` | The path of the Fastfile in the repository | `fastlane/Fastfile` `version` | The version to checkout on the repository.
 Optimistic match operator or multiple conditions can be used to select the latest version within constraints |
+  `cache_path` | The path to a directory where the repository should be cloned into.
+This is ignored if `version` is not specified.
+Defaults to `nil`, which causes the repository to be cloned on every call, to a temporary directory |

 <em id="parameters-legend-dynamic">* = default value is dependent on the user's system</em>